Description

 Mechano-Growth Factor (MGF) and Cartilage

-Cartilage, a crucial connective tissue, is not often cited for rapid recovery, due to considerations including inadequate blood supply and a lack of stem cells necessary for significant tissue regeneration.
-Studies have suggested MGF to be capable of supporting cartilage regeneration. through its alleged impact in ensuring the survival of chondrocytes following mechanical stimuli.
-In the backdrop of physical stress and damage to the cartilage tissue, MGF may increase survival and migration rates of chondrocytes (via YAP signaling and other pathways) to injury sites.[8]
-Overloading chondrocytes may induce apoptosis leading to disc degeneration in the spine under continued mechanical stress in the spine.
+Cartilage, a crucial connective tissue, is not often cited for rapid recovery due to considerations including inadequate blood supply and a lack of stem cells necessary for significant tissue regeneration.
+Studies have suggested that MGF may be capable of supporting cartilage regeneration.
+Through its alleged impact on ensuring the survival of chondrocytes following mechanical stimuli, in the backdrop of physical stress and damage to the cartilage tissue, MGF may increase survival and migration rates of chondrocytes (via YAP signaling and other pathways) to injury sites.[9]
+Overloading chondrocytes may induce apoptosis, leading to disc degeneration in the spine under continued mechanical stress.
 MGF may help to inhibit the apoptosis of these cells, inhibiting disc degeneration of the spine.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.